 After that I tried to get in the door, and we had a bit of a tussle, both laughing, with me just managing to get the door open a wedge, and him forcing it closed again.
 Then one time as I pushed, he gave way, and I fell into the room.
 He laughed and when I had picked myself up he gave me a big hug, and said “Let’s go back to Christmas.”

 I was glad that I had not left him alone, or taken his insults or his disappointment personally.
 And I was glad that surrounded with presents, I had remembered to offer some “presence”, and let him offload some of the feelings getting in the way of enjoying this special occasion.”

 A mother, Sydney, Australia

-In the end, most of what we need to do as parents is connected with limit setting – with getting the balance right between building and maintaining connection, and providing guidance and “correction.”
+In the end, most of what we need to do as parents is connect with limit setting – with getting the balance right between building and maintaining connection, and providing guidance and “correction.”

 Alternatively, you can join Madeleine's upcoming online Starter Class.
-You can start working through the course materials immediately, and join six weeks of Support Calls to led by a Hand in Hand Instructor and a small group of dedicated parents.
-You'll get a good introduction to the Five Listening Tools, plus help understanding your child's (and your own) emotional projects.
+You can start working through the course materials immediately and join six weeks of Support Calls led by a Hand in Hand Instructor and a small group of dedicated parents.
+You'll get a good introduction to the Five Listening Tools, plus help to understand your child's (and your own) emotional projects.

 In addition, you'll develop a connection plan to resolve difficulties and build closeness.